Flux cost functions and optimal metabolic states: Metabolic s and flux cost functions

-\paragraph{Flux polytopes} Each flow pattern corresponds to a segment in flux space, i.e.~an orthant or a lower-dimensional surface of an orthant.
-If a segment is cut by the subspace of stationary fluxes, the resulting set is called an S-polytope (``signed flux polytope'') $\sPolytope$.
-If the flow pattern forbids negative fluxes, the corresponding S-polytope is called a positive flux polytope $\pPolytope = \{\vv|\Nmat \,\vv = 0; \vv\ge 0\}$.
-If two flows are conformal, they will belong to the same S-polytope.
-All flows in the interior of an S-polytope are strictly conformal.
+\textbf{Flux polytopes} Each {\fluxpattern} corresponds to a segment in flux space, i.e.~to an orthant or one of its lower-dimensional surfaces.
+If a segment intersects the subspace of stationary fluxes, the intersection set is called an F-cone (``signed flux polytope'') \co{polytope or cone? fix and explain!} $\sPolytope$.
+All {\flow}s in the interior of an F-cone are strictly conformal.
+If two {\flow}s are conformal, they belong to a common F-cone.
+If a {\fluxpattern} excludes negative fluxes, the F-cone is called a positive flux polytope \co{cone?} $\pPolytope = \{\vv|\Nmat \,\vv = 0; \vv\ge 0\}$.

+\textbf{Reorienting the reaction directions} The flux signs in a model depend on the reaction orientations, i.e.~which compounds are treated as substrates or products by definition.
+This is a matter of convention, and independent of the actual flux directions.
+Since F-cones can always be converted into P-polytopes (by reorienting the reactions\footnote{\co{in the following, we concentrate on ..} All statements about enyzyme or metabolite concentrations (in particular, the convexity proof for enzyme cost functions on the M-polytope and the concavity proof for flux cost functions on the P-polytope) remain valid after reorienting the fluxes.}), we can assume (without loss of generality) that fluxes are non-negative.

-\textbf{Benefit-scaled polytope} By restricting an S-polytope to flows with a fixed benefit $b(\vv) = b'$, we obtain a \emph{B-polytope} (``benefit-restricted flux polytope''), which is convex and lower-dimensional than the S-polytope\footnote{One may also apply several benefit constraints (i.e.~a set of equalities $\Bmat \, \vv = \bv'$), but we do not consider such cases here.}.
-Feasible flux sign patterns correspond to segments of flux space that contain non-empty B-polytopes, for the kinetic model, concentration ranges, and flux benefit function in question.
+\textbf{Benefit-scaled polytope} If we restrict an F-cone to {\flow}s with a fixed benefit $\fluxbene(\vv) = b$, we obtain a \emph{B-polytope} (``benefit-restricted flux polytope''), which is convex and has one dimension less than the F-cone\footnote{One may also impose several benefit constraints (i.e.~a set of equalities $\Bmat \, \vv = \bv'$), but I do not consider such cases here.}. \co{relate projection onto B-polytope to scaled {\flow}s} A {\fluxpattern} is feasible if it corresponds to a segment of flux space that contains a non-empty B-polytope, for the kinetic model, concentration ranges, and flux benefit function in question.

-\textbf{Metabolite polytope} Flow patterns do not only define an S-polytope for fluxes, but also a corresponding metabolite polytope $\mPolytope$ for thermo-physiologically feasible metabolite profiles: it is the set of (natural) log-concentration vectors $\mv = \ln \cv$ that are thermodynamically feasible for the given flux directions and bounds on individual concentrations.
-In a given metabolic model, each flow pattern defines an S-polytope and an associated M-polytope.

-\textbf{Reorienting the reaction directions} The flux signs in models are a matter of convention.
-They depend on how the reactions are formulated, i.e.~which compounds are treated as substrates or as products.
-Due to this arbitrariness, an S-polytope can always be converted into a P-polytope by reorienting the reactions.
-Whenever we consider flows with a predefined flow pattern, we can assume (without loss of generality) that the fluxes are non-negative.
-All statements about enyzyme or metabolite levels (in particular, the convexity proof for enzyme cost functions on the M-polytope and the concavity prrof for flux cost functions on the P-polytope) remains valid after reorienting the fluxes.